 I rarely float fish in spots less than 3 feet deep or in pocket water but at times these can be where the steelhead and trout are holding.
 If a spot is less than 3 feet deep I will often switch up and use my advanced bottom bouncing methods instead.

-The advanced bottom bouncing methods is the most productive methods in shallow water or when small pocket water fishing.
-You can see my advanced bottom bouncing method on my page Bottom Bouncing – 5 Proven Guide Tips For More Fish
+The advanced bottom bouncing method is the most productive method in shallow water or when small pocket water fishing.
+You can see my advanced bottom bouncing method on my page Bottom Bouncing – 5 Proven Guide Tips For More Fish – see that at www.troutandsteelhead.net

 Build Your Float Fishing Leader Setup